My 2019 Goals

 - I have broken the school record for the freshman 2.74 mile distance, and finished as the 2nd fastest freshman runner in the school history.

-- I was invited and will participate in the USATF National Junior Olympics competition in Reno, Nevada on December 8, 2018.
+- I competed in the USATF National Junior Olympics Cross Country Championships in Reno, Nevada on December 8, 2018.

 Additionally, I met the following personal goals: